Does Medicare Cover Chiropractic Services?

 Seeking Chiropractic Care: The Importance of a Primary Care Provider

-Your primary care provider plays a crucial role in your journey towards chiropractic care under Medicare.
-Not only do they refer patients to chiropractors, but they also coordinate their overall healthcare.
-This close relationship between your primary care provider and your chiropractor can significantly enhance your healthcare experience.
+Your primary care provider will likely play a crucial role in your journey toward chiropractic care under Medicare.
+Not only do they refer patients to chiropractors, but they could also coordinate their overall healthcare.
+This close relationship between your primary care provider and your chiropractor could significantly enhance your healthcare experience.

-Your primary care provider assesses the medical necessity of chiropractic treatments for a Medicare patient by evaluating whether the patient has a spinal subluxation, which can be determined through a doctor’s exam or an X-ray.
+Your primary care provider will likely assess the medical necessity of chiropractic treatments for a Medicare patient by evaluating whether the patient has a spinal subluxation, which may be determined through a doctor’s exam or an X-ray.

 One should note that a primary care provider might not issue a referral for chiropractic care, considering that Medicare patients usually don’t need a referral to consult a chiropractor.
 However, the decision to accept Medicare patients rests solely with the chiropractor.